-These papers are extended discussions of common problems faced by leaders, teams, and individuals.
+Extended discussions of common problems faced by managers, supervisors, leaders, and teams.

 The papers are formatted for easy reading on your computer screen – and – yes – even on your mobile device.
-Presented in landscape layout instead of the typical portait orientation, they’re equally suited to printing (if you must!) since they use a sidebar-plus-main-content structure.
+With the exception of the Glossary, they’re all presented in landscape layout instead of the typical portait orientation, they’re equally suited to printing (if you must!) since they use a sidebar-plus-main-content structure.

 We’ve all seen it – and perhaps been in the thick of it.